An Orbital House of Cards: Frequent Satellite Close Conjunctions: Introduction

 While a KEI framework does not require the identification of a maximum stress, it does help to conceptualize a stress spectrum -- where there is an acceptable range, an unknown range, and a clearly unacceptable range.
 This is helpful, as determining hard limits within a KEI framework is not a well-defined task, as discussed above.
 Indeed, for some KEIs, a clear threshold may not exist.

 A KEI framework further provides a way to avoid shifting baseline syndrome (SBS) \cite{Masashi2018}.
 SBS describes the sociological and psychological phenomenon in which the acceptable baseline for environmental conditions degrades over time.
-It is therefore important to compare the current state of LEO not just to that of the era before megaconstellations, but to the pristine orbital environment that existed decades ago\footnote{Though outside the scope of this work, we note that this concept applies even more so to orbital light pollution and Dark and Quiet Sky protection \cite{DQSII}.}.
+It is therefore important to compare the current state of LEO not just to that of the era before megaconstellations,\footnote{\snotes{Here, the term ``megaconstellation'' refers to an approach to satellite systems that involves large numbers of satellites with a rapid replacement cycle.
+There is no clear number that defines a megaconstellation, but in usage refers to systems in the range between hundreds and tens of thousands of satellites.
+In this context, ``mega'' means big, with the same scientific usage as megalodon, megalith, megafauna, etc., and is not intended to mean 1 million.
+Using a clear term to define a change in the approach to satellite systems is of potential importance, as it could help to guard against shifting baselines, which is why it is used here instead of ``large'' constellations.}} but to the pristine orbital environment that existed decades ago\footnote{Though outside the scope of this work, we note that this concept applies even more so to orbital light pollution and Dark and Quiet Sky protection \cite{DQSII}.}.
 Our tolerance for on-orbit risks should be calibrated with the very beginning of space exploration as its zero-point.
 Attempts should be made to counteract the bias of growing up with an already-littered orbit when setting space sustainability metric targets.

 With this in mind, we introduce the Collision Realization And Significant Harm (CRASH) Clock, a KEI that evaluates the stress on the orbital environment.
-Many simulations predicting collision rates on orbit assume perfect collision avoidance for all manoeuvrable payloads during their operational lifetimes (e.g. Section 7.2 of \cite{ESA2025}, \cite{Letizia2023}).
-In contrast, the CRASH Clock uses the known distribution of resident space objects (RSOs: active and derelict satellites, debris, and rocket bodies) to determine how quickly we could expect a collision if collision avoidance manoeuvres were to suddenly stop or if there was a severe loss in situational awareness (such as due to a major solar storm or catastrophic software issue).
+Many simulations predicting collision rates on orbit assume perfect collision avoidance for all maneuverable payloads during their operational lifetimes (e.g. Section 7.2 of \cite{ESA2025}, \cite{Letizia2023}).
+In contrast, the CRASH Clock uses the known distribution of resident space objects (RSOs: active and derelict satellites, debris, and rocket bodies) to determine how quickly we could expect a collision if all maneuvers were to suddenly stop or if there was a severe loss in situational awareness (such as due to a major solar storm or catastrophic software issue).
 It is a measure, in part, of the degree to which the orbital environment is a house of cards.